tatpongkatanyukul/iExplore/QuantumSimulation/RelativisticQuantumDynamics.md

 $$\frac{\partial \Psi}{\partial t} = \frac{i \bar{h}}{2 m} \frac{\partial^2 \Psi}{\partial x^2}$$

-This is in fact the time-dependent Schro\:dinger equation.
+This is in fact the time-dependent Schro\"dinger equation.
 This equation looks much like Fick's diffusion equation, with the difference that the diffusion constant is now imaginary (or, equivalently, that the diffusion takes place in imaginary time).

 If we choose an initial wave function $\Psi(x,0)$, with Fourier transform $g(k,0)$, then the solution of $\frac{\partial \Psi}{\partial t} = \frac{i \bar{h}}{2 m} \frac{\partial^2 \Psi}{\partial x^2}$ is simply